datcuandrei/termtube/README.md

-# clitube
+# tuitube
 A terminal-based and privacy-focused YouTube streamer.

-## How does clitube work?
+## How does tuitube work?
 It is very simple : using Invidious' API, we can get a `.json` that contains our search results.
 The `.json` contains the details of each video that was shown in our search.
-To play the video, we get the `videoId` and place it in a Invidious instance URL. clitube also gets the `author`, `viewCount` and `title` to display them after the user selects a video.
+To play the video, we get the `videoId` and place it in a Invidious instance URL. tuitube also gets the `author`, `viewCount` and `title` to display them after the user selects a video.

 ## What is Invidious?
 Invidious is an amazing open-source alternative front-end to YouTube.You can see more details by visiting their [repository](https://github.com/iv-org/invidious).